Transcatheter Pacing System

 The use of deactivated Micra devices in situ and an active Micra device, or an active transvenous pacemaker or defibrillator, has not been clinically tested to determine whether EMI or physical interaction is clinically significant.
 Bench testing supports that implantation of an active Micra device, or an active transvenous pacemaker or defibrillator, next to an inactivated Micra device is unlikely to cause EMI or physical interaction.
 Post-approval studies are planned to characterize risks of co-implanted, deactivated Micra devices.
 Currently recommended end of device life care for a Micra device may include the addition of a replacement device with or without explantation of the Micra device, which should be turned off.

-See the device manuals for detailed information regarding the implant procedure, indications, contraindications, warnings, precautions, MRI conditions for use, and potential complications/adverse events.
-For further information, please call Medtronic at 1-800-328-2518 and/or consult the Medtronic website at www.medtronic.com.
+See the device manual for detailed information regarding the procedure, indications, contraindications, warnings, precautions, and potential complications/adverse events.

 Caution: In accordance with Swedish law this device can only be ordered by, and sold to, a physician or medical institution.